Seeing. Experiencing. Being there.

 The Vigil is a performance by choreographer Joanne Leighton (WLDN), which will take place on the roof of the Gasteig from 12.12.2020 to 12.12.2021 – twice a day every day, for 365 consecutive days.
 Like the »Türmer«* – the watchmen of the Middle Ages – the 730 participants will keep watch over the city for one hour at a time, high above the Philharmonic Hall.

 How does it work?
 Come to our Shelter on the roof of the Philharmonic Hall, look over your city for an hour at sunrise or sunset and be part of the year-long performance.
-After your Vigil, you leave your Traces – your memory of your Vigil – in the form of a photograph of yourself and an entry about your impressions, thoughts and feelings in our journal, the Blog, which will go online in mid-December.
+After your Vigil, you leave your Traces – your memory of your Vigil – in the form of a photograph of yourself and an entry about your impressions, thoughts and feelings in our journal, the Blog.

 An Opening Ceremony will be held to celebrate the beginning of the project and a Closing Ceremony with all participants at the end of the project as well as Sharing Events every three months provide an opportunity to share your experiences and meet the artist and creator of this performance, Joanne Leighton.